BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 Furthermore, Benjamin saw that art was and will be captured by capitalism to serve as the means to produce a brand, or in today's term: a *profile*.
 The authentic *substantiality* of art is lost---or in Heidegger's terms: *earth* is fully concealed.

-But again, for Banjamin this is not necessarily a bad thing.
+But again, for Benjamin this is not necessarily a bad thing.
 Distinct from what I read into Heidegger, there is no nostalgia of the loss of *authenticity*.
 For him, the loss of *aura* and the loss of *authenticity* is *cathartic* because it liberates and democratizes art.
-It takes art out of the hand of the elites, sof to say, and makes it accessible to the people.
+It takes art out of the hand of the elites, so to say, and makes it accessible to the people.
 Art becomes mass-produced, mass-consumed, mass-participatory, and mass-criticized.

 >For the first time in world history, mechanical reproduction emancipates the work of art from its parasitical dependence on ritual. -- Walter Benjamin